kleis-technology/terraform-training/tutorials/TP4/README.md

 We are about to migrate the state remotely using the backend of our choice.
 * What are the advantages of doing so?
-* What should we be careful of?
+* What should you be careful of?

 ### Backend configuration

-Telling Terraform that we want to use a specific state backend is a two steps process.
+Configuring Terraform to use a specific state backend is a two steps process.

-First, we must provide to Terraform the backend configuration.
+First, you must provide to Terraform the backend configuration.
 This configuration can be passed either as arguments, e.g.,
 ```bash
 terraform init